NordcomInc/nordstar/packages/components/button/README.md

 # @nordcom/nordstar-button

-A component for triggering actionable events on an interaction with it (or as most would call it, a `button`).
+A button component for the Nordstar design system.

 ## Installation